abnelnet/genai-skills-workshop-aaron-benshalom/README.md

 ## Grading

-Each challenge folder contains its runnable artifact (notebook / agent export / diagram) and a short README.
+Each challenge contains its runnable artifact (notebook / agent export / diagram).
 Notebooks are committed **with their cell outputs** so results are visible without re-running.